phalcon/awesome-phalcon/README.md

  ## IDE
  *List of extensions for IDE*

- * [volt-phalcon-language](https://marketplace.visualstudio.com/items?itemName=fbclol.volt-phalcon-language) - Extensions `VS code` for Volt Phalcon Language
+ * [volt-phalcon-language](https://marketplace.visualstudio.com/items?itemName=fbclol.volt-phalcon-language) - An extension for VS Code which provides support for the Phalcon Volt syntax and completion-auto

 ## Miscellaneous

 *These libraries were placed here because none of the other categories seemed to fit*